 Adams Theater is under development to become a multi-functional performing arts center.
 It will provide a new stage for artists and cultural entrepreneurs to collaborate and to expand the creative economy in Berkshire County.

-The Susan B. Anthony Birthplace Museum, Inc. is dedicated to preserving the birthplace and raising public awareness of the wide-ranging legacy of the great social reformer, Susan B. Anthony, who was a pioneering feminist and suffragist as well as a noteworthy figure in the abolitionist, opposition to Restellism (opposition to abortion), and temperance movements of the 19th century.
+The Susan B. Anthony Birthplace Museum preserves the birthplace and raises public awareness of the wide-ranging legacy of the great social reformer, Susan B. Anthony, who was a pioneering feminist and suffragist as well as a noteworthy figure in the abolitionist and other social of the 19th century.

 A collection of memorabilia and ephemera related to Mt.
 Greylock’s Thunderbolt Ski Run, the 10th Mountain Division, and the 107th Co. of the Civilian Conservation Corps.
 Free admission.
 Located in the Adams Visitor Center.

 We hold beginning and advanced stained glass classes and sell glass and supplies.

 Custom Framing services and Art & Collectibles Gallery.

 Gallery and Studios of George LeMaitre and Patricia Fietta.